fatemetkl/FedMOE/experiments/transformer_experiments/README.md

 experiments/transformer_experiments/transformer_results/ \
 ~/venv/fedmoe_env/
 ```

-Important points:
-- Even if you are not playing the game, don't set T to zero.
-Just set `have_sync: False` in `config.yaml`.

 Results of the experiment including plots will be saved at: (EXPERIMENT_NAME is set in config file)